moorepants/tu-delft-promotion/midterm-vision-statement.rst

 In Multibody Dynamics, I make use of active learning practices by providing a series of lecture videos paired with in-person guided homework work sessions.
-I wrote a 300 page open access online interactive computational oriented book, `Learn Multibody Dynamics`_ for the course which is paired with a set of 12 computational homeworks including conceptual questions the students complete each week as an optional portion of the final grade and to gain formative feedback for the exam preparation.
+I wrote a 300 page open access online interactive computational oriented book, `Learn Multibody Dynamics`_, for the course which is paired with a set of 12 computational homeworks including conceptual questions the students complete each week as an optional portion of the final grade and to gain formative feedback for the exam preparation.